pcapriotti/optparse-applicative/README.md

 optparse-applicative provides a number of primitive parsers, corresponding to different POSIX style options, through its *Builder* interface.
-These are detailed in their [own section](#builders) below, for now, here's a look at a few more examples to get a feel for how parsers can be defined.
+Please attend to a few more examples to get a feel for how parsers can be defined.